elihorne/rdify/readme.md

 > **Example:** [http://open.spotify.com/album/...](http://open.spotify.com/album/3hVR63Y2ElBoxmzThy80nG)

 #### Uninstalling
 Because this is only a [content script](http://code.google.com/chrome/extensions/content_scripts.html), you won't see the icon anywhere in Chrome's UI.
-To uninstall, simply visit **chrome://extensions** in the omnibar, hover over **Rdify**, and click the trashcan icon.
+To uninstall, visit **chrome://extensions**, hover over **Rdify**, and click the trashcan icon.

 #### About the author
 > [I'm on twitter.
 You should follow me](http://twitter.com/elihorne).